A genuine test for hyperuniformity: Introduction

-In this paper, we overcome the limitations of previous ad hoc methods by exploiting detailed distributional properties of the empirical Fourier transform.
-More specifically, we consider point processes whose estimated structure factor satisfies a multivariate limit theorem.
-We expect that this limit theorem holds for a preferably large class of point processes.
-This assumption is corroborated by our Theorem \ref{clt} and by \cite[Theorem 1]{BiscioWaage19}.
-Moreover, we support our hypothesis by extensive simulations of several point processes.
-By working in an asymptotic setting, we introduce a rigorous {\em likelihood ratio test} that sensitively distinguishes a hyperuniform from a non-hyperuniform sample for practically relevant models and parameters.
-The necessary approximations hold in the limit of large sample sizes, which is a natural requirement for the study of a long-range property such as hyperuniformity.
-Notably, high-precision simulations demonstrate that these approximations are accurate even for a moderate system size of about a 1000 points per sample.
+In this paper, we address the limitations of previous ad hoc methods by leveraging detailed distributional properties of the empirical Fourier transform.
+Specifically, we focus on point processes whose estimated structure factor follows a multivariate limit theorem.
+We hypothesize that this limit theorem holds for a broad class of point processes, an assumption supported by Theorem \ref{clt} and by \cite[Theorem 1]{BiscioWaage19}.
+Additionally, extensive simulations across various point processes further reinforce our hypothesis.
+By working in an asymptotic setting, we introduce a rigorous {\em likelihood ratio test} that effectively distinguishes hyperuniform from non-hyperuniform samples for practically relevant models and parameter choices.
+Our approach relies on asymptotic approximations, which naturally align with the study of a long-range property such as hyperuniformity.
+Notably, high-precision simulations confirm that these approximations remain accurate even for a moderate system sizes of around 1\,000 points per sample.
+Here, ``system size'' refers to the mean number of points per sample.
+Since we work with a fixed number density (intensity), it can also equivalently refer to the linear dimension of the observation window, such as the side length of a cube.